Business Rates Review

-Business rates are set to change following revaluation of properties in 2017.
-This means it is an ideal time to assess whether your business is likely to see any adjustment.
+Business rates changed following revaluation of properties in April 2017.
+This means it is an ideal time to assess whether your business should have seen any adjustment.

 Revaluation in 2017

 At revaluation, the government adjusts the value of business rates to reflect changes in the property market.
-It usually happens every five years and the next revaluations will take place in 2017 in England, Scotland and Wales.
+It usually happens every five years and the most recent revaluation took place in April 2017 in England, Scotland and Wales.

 Benefit of our advice